yfosp/start-here/README.md

 2. Add your Github username and Github profile link in the CONTRIBUTORS.md file.
 3. Submit a PR.
 4. Wait for your PR to be reviewed, approved & merged by an admin/owner.
-5. If there are issues with your PRs, please revise them in accordance to the comments made by the admins.
+5. If there are issues with your PR, please revise them in accordance to the comments made by the admins.

 ## How to join this organization?